Five bold predictions for NFL Week 2

 The 36-year-old Manning (21.1 QBR) was simply atrocious in the Giants’ season-opening 19-3 loss to Dallas.
 Big Blue’s porous offensive line shares the blame as well and its an issue that will plague this team all year.
 But things will be better come Monday night when Manning and the Giants host Detroit.
 Odell Beckham, Jr. is day-to-day – and as bad as the offensive line is – don’t expect much from the Detroit pass rush either.
 Look for Eli to take an assortment of shots down the field and for second-year running back Paul Perkins to find more running room.
 This is as big a “must-win” as it gets in Week 2 and the Giants know it.

 This is not an indictment on Watson, who was clearly not ready Week 1 in Bill O’Brien’s mind, hence Tom Savage starting.
 The real question is why – after Savage was sacked six times – did O’Brien toss in his rookie quarterback, only to get him tattooed for four sacks and a slew of hits.
 Now, in a short week, the rookie will get his first start on the road against a battle-tested Bengals defense.
 There is a lot to like about Watson – mature, big arm, wants to work – but this feels like a miserable spot for him.
 Granted, Cincy struggled with its checks when Baltimore went empty, but Joe Flacco is an experienced quarterback who plays the Bengals twice a year.
-Bottom line: Expect Geno Atkins and his angry defensive line counterparts to tee off on the confused Watson.
+Bottom line: Expect Geno Atkins and his angry defensive line counterparts to tee off on the confused Watson, whose be top three top tight ends are all in concussion protocol.

 5. Vikings beat the Steelers in Pittsburgh